korymath/runkeeper-testing/README.md

 # runkeeper-testing

 Modified code for comparing multiple similar length trials of the same distance.

+## Details
-This code works by smoothing the derivative of the GPX data and then plotting comparable runs of similar distances on the same plot.
+This matlab code works by smoothing the time derivative (smoothLength) of the GPX data and then plotting comparable runs of similar distances on the same plot.

+It also adds markers for kilometers and miles.

 It works really well to see the comparison of two (or mulitple) runs, as can be seen right here: